leeleolay/ConstructModel/README.md

 # ConstructModel
 Creat cell model which is used by mesocale viscoelastic membrane model

-This repo is used for personal purpose to construct cell membrane model used by meso version LAMMPS https://github.com/yhtang/USERMESO-2.0-mdpd
+This repo is used for personal purpose to construct cell membrane model used by [MesoVersion_LAMMPS](https://github.com/yhtang/USERMESO-2.0-mdpd)

 # Method of simulation
 Mesoscale viscoelatic membrane model coupled with Dissipative Particle Dynamics method.